nbari/violetear-docs/post/route-name.md

 description= '.Name("route") & GetError()'
 +++

-To be available to know the name of the route within the handler, the `.New` method can be used, example:
+To be available to know the name of the route within the handler, the `.Name` method can be used, example:

 ```go
 router := violetear.New()